Pointwise Mutual Information: Measuring Word Associations in NLP

 P(w)=c#(w,c)N=#(w,)NP(w) = \frac{\sum_c \#(w, c)}{N} = \frac{\#(w, *)}{N}

 This is the fraction of all pairs where the target word is ww.
-The notation #(w,)\#(w, *) means "sum over all context words," which is simply the row sum for word ww in the co-occurrence matrix.
+In the co-occurrence matrix, this equals the row sum for word ww.

 P(c)=w#(w,c)N=#(,c)NP(c) = \frac{\sum_w \#(w, c)}{N} = \frac{\#(*, c)}{N}